JulianSchoenbaechler/MicDecode-Unity/README.md

 # MicDecode for Unity3D #
 MicDecode is a very basic audio input signal decoder for Unity 3D that can detect the loudness and frequency.
 Feel free to use these scripts in your own projects.
-**See the [releases tab](https://github.com/JulianSchoenbaechler/MicDecode-Unity/releases) for downloading the newest unity-package of this project!**
+**Check out the [releases tab](https://github.com/JulianSchoenbaechler/MicDecode-Unity/releases) for the newest unity-package of this project!**

 ## License ##